Plate theory (volcanism): Origins of the plate theory

 Developed during the late 1960s and 1970s, plate tectonics provided an elegant explanation for most of the Earth's volcanic activity.
 At spreading boundaries where plates move apart, the asthenosphere decompresses and melts to form new oceanic crust.
 At subduction zones, slabs of oceanic crust sink into the mantle, dehydrate, and release volatiles which lower the melting temperature and give rise to volcanic arcs and back-arc extensions.
-Several volcanic provinces, however, do not fit this simple picture and have traditionally been considered exceptional cases which require a non-plate-tectonic explanation.
+Several volcanic provinces, however, do not fit into this simple picture, and have traditionally been considered exceptional cases which require a non-plate-tectonic explanation.

-Just prior to the development of plate tectonics in the early 1960s, the Canadian Geophysicist John Tuzo Wilson suggested that chains of volcanic islands form from movement of the seafloor over relatively stationary hotspots in stable centres of mantle convection cells.
+Just prior to the development of plate tectonics in the early 1960s, the Canadian geophysicist John Tuzo Wilson suggested that chains of volcanic islands form from movement of the seafloor over relatively stationary hotspots in stable centres of mantle convection cells.
 In the early 1970s, Wilson's idea was revived by the American geophysicist W. Jason Morgan.
 In order to account for the long-lived supply of magma that some volcanic regions seemed to require, Morgan modified the hypothesis, shifting the source to a thermal boundary layer.
 Because of the perceived fixity of some volcanic sources relative to the plates, he proposed that this thermal boundary was deeper than the convecting upper mantle on which the plates ride and located it at the core-mantle boundary, 3,000 km beneath the surface.
-He suggested that narrow convection currents rise from fixed points at this thermal boundary and form conduits which transport abnormally hot material to the surface.
+He suggested that narrow convection currents rise from fixed points at this thermal boundary and form conduits, which transport abnormally hot material to the surface.
 This, the mantle plume theory, became the dominant explanation for apparent volcanic anomalies for the remainder of the 20th century.

-Testing the hypothesis, however, is beset with difficulties.
+Testing the plume hypothesis, however, is beset with difficulties.
 A central tenet of the plume theory is that the source of melt is significantly hotter than the surrounding mantle, so the most direct test is to measure the source temperature of magmas.
-This is difficult as the petrogenesis of magmas is extremely complex, rendering inferences from petrology or geochemistry to source temperatures unreliable.
+This is difficult, as the petrogenesis of magmas is extremely complex, rendering inferences from petrology or geochemistry to source temperatures unreliable.
 Seismic data used to provide additional constraints on source temperatures are highly ambiguous.
-In addition to this, several predictions of the plume theory have proved unsuccessful at many locations purported to be underlain by mantle plumes, and there are also significant theoretical reasons to doubt the hypothesis.
+In addition to this, predictions of the plume theory have proved unsuccessful at many locations purported to be underlain by mantle plumes, and there are also significant theoretical reasons to doubt the hypothesis.